routejs/docs/Routing.md

 Routejs supports route parameters, route parameters are used for dynamic routing.

-In routejs we can define route parameters using `:` syntax, we can put any name inside curly brackets and we can access them using `req.params` object.
+In routejs we can define route parameters using `:` syntax, we can put route parameter name after `:` like `:name` and we can access them using `req.params` object.

+In route parameter name only alphabet (a-z and A-Z), numbers (0-9) and _ (underscore) is allowed.

 Example: